-Among his recent works are a feature-film contemporary musical called 'Everything Went Down', which was the subject of a TED Talk by Professor Morrow, screened at film festivals across America took Best Film honors at five film festivals, and became a runaway success on Hulu.
-Other recent projects include 'Ground London', an experimental documentary short exploring the British capital’s urban landscapes; an anthology of short films examining Irish identity entitled 'Firinne: Searching for Ireland', which has screened in festivals and museums in the U.S. and Ireland; 'The Marriage of Figaro', a production of the classic opera produced for Comcast Television; 'Laptop', a short documentary about electronic music which premiered at M.I.T. in Cambridge; and 'Film versus Film', a cinema discussion forum produced as both a television series and a popular web series.
-In 2013, Focal Press published his textbook, 'Producing for TV and New Media'.
-Mr. Morrow is currently writing a book about stage and screen acting with the legendary actress Kathleen Turner.
-Professor Morrow has received grants for his work totaling more than half a million dollars.
+Among his recent works are a feature-film contemporary musical called Everything Went Down, which was the subject of a TED Talk and has screened at film festivals around the world, taken Best Film honors at five film festivals, and was a success on the streaming service Hulu.
+Other recent projects include Ground London, an experimental documentary short exploring the British capital’s urban landscapes, which screened and won awards at festivals worldwide and was curated in Ohio State University’s Journal of Short Film; Dead Mall, an experimental documentary portrait of a failing Midwestern shopping mall, which premiered at Anthology Film Archives in New York City; Treetops, an experimental short that meditates on the limitations of digital filmmaking technologies, which has screened widely at international film festivals; an anthology of short films examining Irish identity entitled Firinne: Searching for Ireland, which has screened in festivals and museums in the U.S. and Ireland and is in the permanent cultural and historical collection of An Lar TV in Ireland; The Marriage of Figaro, a production of the classic opera produced for Comcast Television; Laptop, a short documentary about electronic music which premiered in Cambridge at M.I.T.; and Film versus Film, a cinema discussion forum produced as both a television series and a popular web series.
+In 2013, Focal Press published his textbook, Producing for TV and New Media (reprinted in 2015).
+Prof. Morrow has received grants for his work totaling more than half a million dollars.

 Mr. Morrow was the Director of the Greenfield Youth Film Festival in Philadelphia for three years.
 The Greenfield Youth Film Festival is among the largest youth-centered film education programs in the world.
-Presently he is the Founder/Director of the Portland Music Video Festival, one of the only festivals in the world dedicated exclusively to the art and craft of music videos.
+Presently he is the Founder/Director of the Portland Music Video Festival, one of the only festivals in the country dedicated exclusively to the art and craft of music videos.
 He has also programmed for the Hollywood Theater in Portland, the Portland Film Festival, and the Reel Music Festival.
-He is an in-demand speaker at conferences, film festivals and workshops nationwide about issues related to film production and scholarship.
+He is an in-demand speaker at conferences, film festivals and workshops nationwide about issues related to film and media production and scholarship.

-University of Iowa (Iowa City, IA)
+University of Iowa